kubernetes/community/contributors/devel/kubectl-conventions.md

 For every command there should be a `NewCmd<CommandName>` function that creates the command and returns a pointer to a `cobra.Command`, which can later be added to other parent commands to compose the structure tree.
-There should also be a `<CommandName>Config` struct with a variable to every flag and argument declared by the command (and any other variable required for the command to run).
+There should also be a `<CommandName>Options` struct with a variable to every flag and argument declared by the command (and any other variable required for the command to run).
 This makes tests and mocking easier.
-The struct ideally exposes three methods:
+The struct ideally exposes three
+methods:

 * `Complete`: Completes the struct fields with values that may or may not be directly provided by the user, for example, by flags pointers, by the `args`